Boudin: The Spicy Online Cousin of The McNeese Review

 Fee: $15

-Manuscript details: 25-40 manuscript pages of flash fiction (no more than one piece per page) in a readable font like 12-point Times New Roman.
+Manuscript details: 25-40 manuscript pages of flash fiction in a readable font like 12-point Times New Roman.
+Please start individual pieces on their own page.
 It's fine if some of the individual works have been published elsewhere (aside from Boudin or The McNeese Review), but the manuscript can't have been published as a whole.
 Please acknowledge these publications in your cover letter, but not in your manuscript.
 Include only a title page and a table of contents.

 Your name and contact info should NOT appear anywhere on the manuscript.
 Please include a cover letter and third-person bio on the Submittable submission form, and acknowledge any individual pieces of the chapbook that have been published elsewhere.